mysticlagoona/BookClub-in-ReactMongo/README.md

-# ChildrenBookClub-React is a personal wewbsite, that I am making with React and Mongo.
+# ChildrenBookClub-React is a personal website, that I am making with React and Mongo.
 ## Available Scripts

 In the project directory bookclub, you can run: